AntondeGroot/Flashbook/README.md

 - Clean up code: make it PEP-8 compliant, add clear docstrings to the functions, perhaps move more code from modules to functions in order to make the modules clearer and shorter.
 - Add ability to refresh books
 - Add ability to combine multiple PDFs for additional information / if a course consists of multiple PDFs: syllabus, book, assignments ...
+- Add ability to change a flashcard while you are rehersing: "change current card" which then shows the user input text / the ability to delete the card.